kuttor/dotfiles/docs/How-To-Open-a-Homebrew-Pull-Request.md

 ### Formulae-related pull request

-Before creating a new formulae, please read [Acceptable Formulae](https://docs.brew.sh/Acceptable-Formulae).
+Before creating a new formula, please read [Acceptable Formulae](https://docs.brew.sh/Acceptable-Formulae).

 1. [Fork the Homebrew/homebrew-core repository on GitHub](https://github.com/Homebrew/homebrew-core/fork).
    * This creates a personal remote repository that you can push to.
 This is needed because only Homebrew maintainers have push access to the main repositories.